Abhishek-k-git/Restaurant_rating_prediction/README.md

 # Restaurant_rating_prediction
-Using zomato bangalore data to predict restaurant rating in machine learning, and deploy to heroku.
+Using zomato bangalore data to predict restaurant rating in machine learning, and deployed on heroku.

 [Live Here](https://restaurant-rating-prediction.herokuapp.com/)